Does salmon help with anxiety during perimenopause?

 Practical approach

 Aim to include salmon two to three times per week.
-Wild-caught salmon tends to have higher omega-3 content than farmed salmon, though both are beneficial.
+Wild-caught salmon tends to have higher omega-3 content than farmed salmon, though both provide meaningful amounts.
 Baked, poached, or grilled preparations preserve the omega-3 fatty acids better than high-heat methods.
+Pairing salmon with leafy greens and complex carbohydrates creates a meal that supports both serotonin precursor availability and blood sugar control.

 When to see a doctor